 (d) The unions are a parastatist bureaucracy which complements and rounds off the power which the bourgeoisie as a class wields over the proletariat.

 So you see, already you are fighting, in every wildcat strike, for a direct affirmation of the power of all against any representative arrangement that would betoken compartmentalisation.
 We no longer want any union delegates: what we want are assemblies, where the decisions are made by everyone and applied for the benefit of all.
 Instead of bandying words about whether or not to resume work, we wish to pronounce upon the uses to which we are going to put our factories and ourselves.
 We want to translate our wishes into facts by choosing a council, every one of whose members will be subject to recall at any moment, and who would be charged with implementing the decisions made by the assembly.

 22) Haven't you had enough of your wife or husband or your parents,children, household chores and family obligations?
-In that case you have realised that:

 (a) The family is the tiniest theatre of social oppression, a school for lies, an apprenticeship to role playing, a conditioning of submission, and the ways of suppression, the systematic destruction of childhood creativity... the family is the natural setting for crassness, and resentment and the rebellion of the marionette.

 (b) Family authority has continuously been swindling and been facing challenge in proportion as the commodity system undermines the power of men to the benefit of oppressive mechanisms in which men of power are mere cops.
 Thus the commodity system retains the family but drains it of its ancient and almost humane connotations: as a result the family only becomes the more unbearable. (c) It is within the family that all the humiliation of having been treated as objects in our subsistence society-entitles one to humiliate and reduce to the standing of mere objects those who are members of one's family.